 In order to qualify for an O-3 visa, the applicant must qualify as the immediate family member of an O-1 or O-2 visa applicant or visa holder—and be able to prove that fact.
-Also, as with every visa applicant, the person can be refused if he or she is "inadmissible" to the U.S., most likely based on a criminal record.
+Also, as with every visa applicant, the person can be refused for being "inadmissible" to the U.S., most likely based on a criminal record.
 For more on this, see Who Can't Get Into The United States—Inadmissibility Laws.

 In order to apply for an O-3 visa, you will first need to wait until the U.S. employer of your spouse or parent (the O-1 or O-2 visa applicant) submits a petition on Form I-129 to U.S. Citizenship and Immigration Services (USCIS).

-If your spouse/parent and you are already in the U.S. (lawfully), there is a separate application (Form I-539) that can be submitted with the I-129 and simultaneously ask that your status be changed to O visa holder.
+If you and your spouse/parent are already in the U.S. (lawfully), there is a separate application (Form I-539) that can be submitted with the I-129 in order to simultaneously ask that your status be changed to O visa holder.

-If you're overseas, then you'll next need to wait until the I-129 petition is approved.
+If you're overseas, then you'll next need to wait until the I-129 petition that your employer files is approved.
 At that point, you'll need to take the approval to your nearest U.S. consulate and apply for the O visa.